Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and an intent handler, that performs the action intended by the user.
 User intent handling is what happens within a mode of operation.

-High-intensity user intents that are frequently used and require immediacy
-are direct-mapped to keystroke-sequences, improving GUI efficiency.
-Less frequently used intents are indirect-mapped to pop-up modes.

 This app (a single file ModalWX.cpp) is a Modal-GUI source-code navigation/editing app.
 It serves 3 purposes for this source-code toolkit.
 1. It enables the dev to navigate and understand this source code toolkit.